cgarrett9/FinalProject/Hobbies.md

 * Playing Video Games
 * Fishing

-Of those hobbies listed, the thing I most enjoy is watching the [St Louis Cardinals](https://en.wikipedia.org/wiki/St._Louis_Cardinals)
+Of those hobbies listed, the thing I most enjoy is watching the [St Louis Cardinals](https://en.wikipedia.org/wiki/St._Louis_Cardinals) To learn more about my love for baseball, click [here](Baseball.md)

 [Back to Main Page](README.md)